Where do I find my tax forms?

 For questions regarding a tax form you have received from Thornburg Investment Management, or if you need an additional copy of the tax form, please contact our Mutual Fund Operations Group at (800) 847-0200, Option 0.
 Our representatives are available Monday through Friday from 7:30 AM MT to 4:30 PM MT and will be happy to assist you.
+Tax forms are not available online.

 I have an IRA.
 What is the cut-off date for prior-year contributions?

-**Must be postmarked by April 15.
+Must be postmarked by the tax filing deadline.

 Depending on how your account is registered, tax reporting procedures may be different.
 Your broker dealer firm may be responsible for all year end tax reporting.
 Please consult your Financial Representative or Tax Advisor for further details.